Will you emcee our special event? Does it cost extra money?

 When would you arrive at the hall?

 We would arrive approximately one hour early to the hall.
 (Hour and a half if you have the Delux Light Show) Typically it takes between twenty (20) and twenty-five (25) minutes to set up.
 By the time your guests start arriving, there will be music playing in the background.
+If you have chosen uplighting or our extreme light show, we may need to access the hall a little sooner.

 Can I request special music?